 A deficiency in any one of these amino acids can lead to severe metabolic imbalances that can negatively impact the ability to build new muscle.

-Athletes have higher needs in protein than sedentary people and both quality and quantity of protein is important.
-Athletes’ intake of essential amino acids, including BCAA (valine, isoleucine and leucine), need to be adequate along with sufficient energy intake and exercise, to support muscle growth, maintenance and repair.
+Athletes have higher needs for protein than sedentary people and both quality and quantity of protein are important.
+Athletes’ intake of essential amino acids, including BCAA (valine, isoleucine, and leucine), need to be adequate along with sufficient energy intake and exercise, to support muscle growth, maintenance, and repair.

 Our BCAA levels can be naturally increased through our diet.
 The richest foods rich in this type of amino acid are meat (e.g. veal, lamb, pork, beef, game meat), poultry, seafood (e.g. whelk, cuttlefish), fish (e.g. trout, tuna, salmon), egg, dairy products (e.g. cheese, milk, Greek yogurt), legumes (e.g. beans, lentils, soybeans, lupins), soy products (e.g. tofu, tempeh, natto), potato, quinoa, buckwheat, seeds (e.g. hemp, pumpkin, sunflower) and nuts (e.g. almonds, pistachio).

 In conclusion, our BCAA levels impact many aspects of our mental and physical health.
-In order to make sure that your BCAA levels are balanced and steady, make sure to test your levels and to evaluate how you can make the right changes to rebalance your body and mind.
+To make sure that your BCAA levels are balanced and steady, make sure to test your levels and evaluate how you can make the right changes to rebalance your body and mind.

 Biomarkers